HOME | DOING AWAY WITH THE "ISSUE" | THE SERIES/VOLUMES INDEX | EXHIBITIONS | ABOUT US | CONTACT US

 A surprise?―you ask.
 Uhmm, not really.
 Let us explain:

 This episode's situation gives us a rest from Bojack's overwhelming presence (only his voiceover, care of Will Arnett, is here) and brings us to Diane's escaping her own depression through her focusing on that part of her persona with a ready bevy of social causes and an ability to shout about those causes on the Internet, thanks to a website called Girl Croosh that employed her journalistic skills.
 As the episode progresses, she and her cameraman would be overwhelmed by the reality bite of a powerful media conglomerate's acquisitions that would end up eating even her own projects, against which development Diane (Alison Brie) and her new partner Guy (Lakeith Stanfield) would set out to expose the political paradox behind the actions of this holding company called Whitewhale.

-Then came "The Kidney Stays in the Picture," the sixth episode written by Minhal Baig, where the activist efforts of a striking group of entertainment-industry servants also end up being eaten by the cunning of talent agent Princess Carolyn who knows all too well everyone's price or weakness; it seems everyone is corruptible.
+Then came "The Kidney Stays in the Picture," the sixth episode written by Minhal Baig and directed by Helms, where the activist efforts of a striking group of entertainment-industry servants also end up being eaten by the cunning of talent agent Princess Carolyn who knows all too well everyone's price or weakness; it seems everyone is corruptible.
 A redeeming element here is Princess Carolyn's remembering her own experience with being exploited financially and sexually, nudging her to presently reverse her managerial pressure upon one of the strikers about to sign a waiver.
 This part of the episode is interspersed by a cruise into 1) the rehab center for alcoholics from where Bojack graduates, and which is soon exposed as being run by one who is an alcoholic himself (this sounds familiar), and 2) another side of Whitewhale Industries' president (Jeremiah Whitewhale voiced by Stephen Root) as a stockpiler of human organs (being "a rich old guy who wants to live forever").